xmatters/xm-labs-LogicMonitor-Integration/README.md

 __xMatters will update the notes field when:__
 - Notifications are created in xMatters.
 - A comment is added to xMatters alert.
-- A response is made to the xMatters alert.
+- A response (Escalate or Acknowledge) is made to the xMatters alert.

 When a user responds with _Acknowledged_, an API call will be made to LogicMonitor to update the notes and mark the alert at Acknowledged.

 When an alert is resolved in LogicMonitor the corresponding xMatters alert will be terminated.

+When a note is added in xMatters it will be appended to the LogicMonitor Alert Notes field.

 # Installation

 ## Create an xMatters Integration User
-This integration requires a user who can authenticate REST web service calls when injecting events.
+This integration requires a user who can authenticate REST web service calls when injecting events to xMatters.

 This user needs to be able to work with events, but does not need to update administrative settings.
 While you can use the default Company Supervisor role to authenticate REST web service calls, the best method is to create a user specifically for this integration with the "REST Web Service User" role that includes the permissions and capabilities.